Virginia Creeper Trail Bike Rentals Adventure

 Trestle Bridges

-There are 49 wooden trestle bridges along the trail of varying lengths.
+There are 49 wooden trestle bridges along the trail, varying in length.
 We crossed 20 on our downhill ride.

 The VA Creeper Trail begins in Abingdon, so the trestles are in descending order as you make your way down the trail.